What to do in Blyde River Canyon: Panorama Route

 Interested in other must-drive routes in South Africa?
 Then read all about the Garden Route here.

-Breathtaking views along the way
+Marvel at the breathtaking views along the way

 We set out from Pretoria and drove through Belfast, Lydenburg, and Ohrigstad.
 This is roughly a four-hour